dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 ## Use cases revisited

-With first-class modules and determinate module import linking, we can now revisit the motivating use cases identified above and see how they are addressed.
+With first-class modules introduced, we can now revisit the motivating use cases identified above and see how they are addressed.

 ### Command modules revisited